 Store them in an airtight container for up to 5 days.

 See!
 So easy to make.
-Such a brilliant addition to a packed lunch, picnic or just to have with a cup of tea or coffee.
+And such a brilliant addition to a packed lunch, picnic or just to have with a cup of tea or coffee.

 I love recipes that are easy, yet produce stunning results.
 This is one of those recipes.
-All of the flavours work so well together – buttery shortbread base, sweet/tart raspberry jam and almond sponge – the perfect combination.
-You can have your cake and cookie all in one tasty Bakewell Shortbread Bar!
+Because all of the flavours work so well together, a buttery shortbread base, sweet and tart raspberry jam topped with almond sponge.
+The perfect combination.
+Finally you can have your cake and cookie all in one tasty Bakewell Shortbread Bar!